molepi-precmed/mrhevo/README.md

 3. The marginal likelihood of the causal effect parameter is computed from the posterior and the prior, yielding classical maximum likelihood estimates and _p_-values for the causal effect.

+With the example dataset used here, results with MR-HORSE are very similar to results with MR-Hevo.

 The motivation for this work was to develop a method to test formally for causality in [genome-wide aggregated _trans_- effects analysis](https://doi.org/10.1016/j.ajhg.2023.04.003), which aims to detect core genes for a disease or trait by testing for association with predicted _trans_- effects of SNPs on gene expression, aggregated over multiple QTLs.
 With this approach, the genetic instruments are scalar variables calculated from clumps of SNPs that have _trans_- effects on the expression of a gene as transcript or circulating protein.
-There is no need to exclude weak instruments because they are correctly handled by Bayesian inference.

 ## Guide